julsraemy/prezi/md/sts-ch-2023.md

 ![bg contain 95% right:52%](https://julsraemy.ch/prezi/assets/rdf-sts.svg)

 <!-- With RDF, everything goes in threes, the data model contains so-called triples: that is subject, predicate, object that form graphs.
-Most of the components of these triples use Uniform Resource Identifiers (URIs) and are generally web-addressable, whether for naming subjects and objects (which may themselves also be objects of other triples) or relationships
+Most of the components of these triples use Uniform Resource Identifiers (URIs) and are generally web-addressable, whether for naming subjects and objects (which may themselves also be objects of other triples) or relationships.

+As for instance, in this graph where the subject, STS-CH is a conference, that it started today and will end tomorrow.
+This is a presentation in graph that can be represented in different forms and formats and understood by computers.
  -->

 ---